Storage: Weak grid, islanding

 The diagram shows:

-The amount of stored energy (with respect to direct use), which has an impact on the cycling, i.e. the battery lifetime and therefore the cost of the stored energy. | |
+| The amount of stored energy (relative to direct use), which affects cycling—that is, battery lifetime and therefore the cost of stored energy. | |

-EBatCh - EBatDis | The battery efficiency loss due to the charging/discharging Faradic efficiency, internal resistance, possible gassing (lead-acid) or over-current due to overcharging, etc. |
+| EBatCh - EBatDis | The battery efficiency loss due to charging/discharging Faradaic efficiency, internal resistance, possible gassing (lead-acid), or overcurrent from overcharging, etc. |

-CL_Chrg | The operating losses in the charger (inefficiency). |
+| CL_Chrg | The operating losses in the charger (inefficiency). |

-CL_InvB | The operating losses in the battery inverter (inefficiency). |
+| CL_InvB | The operating losses in the battery inverter (inefficiency). |

-E_User | the total energy needed by the user (i.e. the specified load profile), which is split into: |
+| E_User | The total energy needed by the user (i.e., the specified load profile), which is divided into: |

-E_Solar | the user's consumption coming from the sun (here 3.92 MWh) |
+| E_Solar | The user's consumption provided by the sun |

-EFrGrid | the missing energy, drawn from the grid when it is available |
+| EFrGrid | The missing energy drawn from the grid when it is available |

-E_Miss | the missing energy, when the grid is not available and the battery is empty.
-This leads really to a shutdown of the delivery to the user. |
+| E_Miss | The missing energy when the grid is unavailable and the battery is empty.
+This results in a complete shutdown of user supply. |

-SolFrac | we name "Solar Fraction" the ratio of the user's energy from solar E_Solar, to the total user's needs (EFrGrid + E_Miss). |
+| SolFrac | The "Solar Fraction"—the ratio of user energy from solar (E_Solar) to total user needs (EFrGrid + E_Miss). |

 In the mode when the injection into the grid is not allowed:

-EUnused | the excess energy, available from the PV array when the battery is full. |
+| EUnused | the excess energy, available from the PV array when the battery is full. |

 And when the injection into the grid is possible:

-E_Grid | the excess energy from the PV array when the battery is full and the grid is available. |
+| E_Grid | the excess energy from the PV array when the battery is full and the grid is available. |

-EUnused | the excess energy from the PV array when the battery is full and the grid is not available. |
+| EUnused | the excess energy from the PV array when the battery is full and the grid is not available. |